NReilingh/describe-repo-schema/README.md

-It outputs things like a compiled executable (or perhaps a container image), configuration files for developer tools which run unit and integration tests and generate coverage statistics, and YAML files for the project's CI/CD providers of choice.
+It outputs things like a compiled executable (or perhaps a container image), configuration files for developer tools which run unit and integration tests and generate coverage statistics, and YAML files for the project's CI/CD providers.

 In addition, these outputs may have expectations about the environment in which they will be used.